Business units

 - ensuring all proposed oil and gas surface facilities and activities, including seismic, and construction of surface leases, access roads and pipeline rights of way, undergo an environmental review as required by the Impact Assessment Act

-- imposing environmental protection terms to ensure oil and gas companies comply with federal and provincial legislation
+- reviewing applications and developing environmental protection terms including federal and provincial legislation requirements

 - reviewing environmental audits and performing field inspections where necessary at surface facilities to monitor industry compliance with the environmental terms of surface contracts